JeffersonLab/mya_getter/README.md

 A light wrapper on common MYA utilities used at CEBAF.
 These wrapped utilities are currently command line executables, however, this software offers easy parallelization through the use of process pools.

-Currently supported utilities are mySampler and myData.
+Supported utilities are mySampler and myData.
 These applications must be installed on your local system for this package to be of much use.

 ## Usage